isaabake/455Assignment2_DistanceVectorRouter/DistanceVectorRouter/DistanceVectorRouter/readme.txt

 runtest1.bat will open a process for each router in test 1 with correct parameters.
 The same for test2.
 If you want to run it against a different test, you will need to generate a new batch file to start the processes.

+To kill all processes easily simultaneously, run kill1.bat or kill2.bat

 Note: This program requires .NET 4.5 to be installed.

 The python script printtables.py works properly and takes as parameters the name of the test directory and optionally which router to print.